algorithmiaio/sample-apps/android/basic_integration/README.md

 # Basic Android Integration Sample App

 This directory contains a sample app to demonstrate a simple integration of the Algorithmia client into an Android project.
+You can either play around with the finished code by cloning this repository and opening it in Android Studio, or you can follow along with our [Basic Android Integration tutorial](http://developers.algorithmia.com/samples/basic-android/) to build it from scratch.

 The app allows you to specify an algorithm and its input.
 When you hit the Run button, the app will make a call to the API and algorithm.
 The results will be shown below the run button.